levigutt/mouse-chording/readme.md

 This is kind of rare, but you can probably find one using the phrase "CAD mouse".

-This is the mouse I use: https://amzn.asia/d/gwQMNqZ
+This is the mouse I use: https://amazon.co.jp/dp/B078LYHV3P

-Here are some other good options:
+Here are some other options:
 - https://a.co/d/eoXpdmS
 - https://a.co/d/1f33M6c
 - https://amzn.asia/d/0yckABy